 easyMarkets spreads are fixed while Plus500 offer either fixed or dynamic spreads depending on the currency pair.

-easyMarkets don’t or rarely change their fixed spreads, no matter how volatile condition might be.
+easyMarkets don’t or rarely change their fixed spreads, no matter how volatile the condition might be.
 This provides the advantage of allowing you to plan your trade strategies around a spread before trading.

 easyMarkets held their fixed prices through one of the more dramatic economic events in recent memory.
 In 2015 the Swiss National Bank surprised the market by announcing they would stop pegging the Swiss Franc against the Euro, which resulted in a drop of 2000 pips for the CHF/EUR currency pair.
 Despite this, easyMarkets did not change their spreads.